Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Results Analysis

-\textbf{Comparison with test selection metrics.} Next, we compare our technique with test selection metrics.
-Figure \ref{fig:rq1_selection} presents the results of two shifted test sets with the Brightness and Contrast transformations.
-Due to the space limitation, we put the whole results on our site \ref{site}.
-First, only considering the results produced by each test selection metric, we found that there are some conflicting conclusions compared to the original papers.
-For example, \cite{chen2020practical} reports the PACE outperforms the CES in their evaluation settings.
-However, from our results, we can see only two settings, CIFAR-10-VGG16-Brightness and CIFAR-10-VGG16-Contrast, PACE significantly outperforms CES.
+\textbf{Comparison with baselines.} First, we compare \textit{Aries} with labeling-free methods.
+From Table~\ref{table:rq1_robustness} we can see that \textit{Aries} outperforms the different configurations of the two baselines in most cases (50 out of 52).
+Besides, considering the average results, \textit{Aries} can always stand out.
+Then, we compare \textit{Aries} with test selection methods.
+Fig.~\ref{fig:rq1_selection} presents the results of shifted test sets with the contrast transformation.
+Considering the results produced by each test selection method, we found that there are some conflicting conclusions compared to the original papers.
+For example,~\cite{chen2020practical} reports that PACE outperforms CES in its evaluation settings.
+However, from our results, only in CIFAR-10-VGG16-Contrast, PACE significantly outperforms CES.
 Under other settings, the results of these two methods fluctuate greatly.
 The same conflict occurs in random selection.
-In our evaluation, the existing well-designed test selection metrics cannot consistently perform better than the random selection.
-This phenomenon reflects that, the evaluation of existing test selection metrics for accuracy estimation is insufficient.
-The distribution shifted test sets should be considered during the evaluation.
+In our evaluation, the existing well-designed test selection methods cannot consistently perform better than the random selection.
+This phenomenon reflects that, the evaluation of existing test selection methods for accuracy estimation is insufficient.
+Distribution shifts in data should be considered.

-By comparison, we can see that \textit{Aries} achieves competitive results with the test selection metrics.
-Even though in some situations, the selection-based methods achieve better results than our technique, e.g., in CIFAR-10-ResNet20-Brightness, when the labeling budget is 90, CES can estimate the accuracy more precisely.
+By comparison, \textit{Aries} achieves competitive results with test selection methods.
+Although in some situations, selection-based methods achieve better results than \textit{Aries}, e.g., in CIFAR-10-ResNet20-Brightness, when the labeling budget is 90, CES can estimate the accuracy more precisely.
 Overall, our technique performs the best in most cases (96 out of 128).
 Besides, \textit{Aries} achieves more stable performance than the selection-based methods.
 For example, in CIFAR-10-ResNet20-Brightness, the estimation bias of CES can vary from 0.01\% to 2.44\% by using different labeling budgets, which could waste human resources while obtaining unexpected results.